-Why choose to self-publish with Love of Books?
+Why choose to self-publish?

 So you’ve finally finished your manuscript, and your looking at where to publish it.
 You want to make sure that the final copy looks exactly how you’ve envisioned it, but you need help getting it there.
 What do you do next?